 Psychedelic-rock had been imported into Japan by countless cover bands and by original bands such as the Jacks, whose Vacant World (?
 1968 - sep 1968) was an early classic.
 Japanese space-rock was born with Hadaka no Rallizes (also known as Les Rallizes Denudes), a band that drew inspiration from the Velvet Underground's Exploding Plastic Inevitable light and sound shows and from Blue Cheer's heavily amplified sound.
 Despite the fact that no one would hear it for two decades, Japan remained an invaluable source of space-rock bands.

-The Taj Mahal Travellers (11), led by avantgarde composer and violinist Takehisa Kosugi, played lengthy improvised jams for small ensemble (violin, harmonica, bass, tuba, trumpet, synthesizer, mandolin, percussions) that can be summarized in three principles: a Far-Eastern approach to music as a living organism, an intense electronic processing of instruments and voices, a semi-mathematical overlapping of frequencies.
+The Taj Mahal Travellers (12), led by avantgarde composer and violinist Takehisa Kosugi, played lengthy improvised jams for small ensemble (violin, harmonica, bass, tuba, trumpet, synthesizer, mandolin, percussions) that can be summarized in three principles: a Far-Eastern approach to music as a living organism, an intense electronic processing of instruments and voices, a semi-mathematical overlapping of frequencies.
 Basically: LaMonte Young on acid.
-Collected on July 15 1972 (jul 1972 - ?
-1972) and August 1974 (aug 1974 - may 1975), their music ranged from cosmic hisses to nightmarish distortions, from pow-wow bacchanals to Tibetan-style chanting and droning.
+Collected on Live Stockholm July 1971 (jul 1971 - ?
+2001), July 15 1972 (jul 1972 - ?
+1972) (a work of imposing symphonic and mystical power) and August 1974 (aug 1974 - may 1975), their music ranged from cosmic hisses to nightmarish distortions, from pow-wow bacchanals to Tibetan-style chanting and droning.